 An overhead image of two white bowls of egg noddles topped with beef stroganoff with shallots and brandy on a wood table.
 In the upper left corner is a skillet with more stroganoff.
 Next to the bowls is a couple glasses of wine, a beige linen, a cork, and a white bowl of parsley.

-To keep the sauce from curdling
+Keep the sauce from curdling

 Storing & reheating

-If you have leftovers, just store them in an airtight container in the fridge for up to five days.
+If you have leftovers, just store them in an airtight container in the fridge for up to 5 days.
 To reheat, I like to either put it in the microwave (lazy) or heat it on the stove.
 Just add a splash of broth to thin the gravy out a bit.
 Then, heat it over medium, stirring frequently, until it’s nice and hot.

 A close up overhead image of a white bowl of beef stroganoff and pasta with a vintage fork on a wood table.
 Next to the bowl is a beige linen, glass of wine, wine cork, and white bowl of parsley.